ngless-toolkit/ngless/docs/sources/stdlib.md

 command multiple times_ (one for each sample).
 These can be run in parallel (and even on different compute nodes on an HPC cluster).

+### `run_for_all` interface (module versions 1.1 and above, for NGLess 1.5 and above)

-The module provides two functions: `lock1` and `collect`.
+We will use two functions: `run_for_all` and `collect`.

-`lock1 :: [string] -> string` takes a list of strings and returns a single element.
+`run_for_all :: [string] -> string` takes a list of strings and returns a single element.
 It uses the filesystem to obtain a lock file so that if multiple processes are running at once, each one will return a different element.
 NGLess also marks results as *finished* once you have run a script to completion.

 The intended usage is that you simply run as many processes as inputs that you have and ngless will figure everything out.

 For example

-    ngless "1.0"
+    ngless "1.5"
-    import "parallel" version "1.0"
+    import "parallel" version "1.1"

     samples = ['Sample1', 'Sample2', 'Sample3']
-    current = lock1(samples)
+    current = run_for_all(samples)

 Now, when you run this script, `current` will be assigned to one of `'Sample1'`, `'Sample2'`, or `'Sample3'`.
 You can use this to find your input